BEC & Phishing Attacks on Merchants

 If Credentials Were Compromised

-- Revoke active sessions
+- Revoke active sessions on all of those accounts

-- Enable MFA if not already on
+- Turn on MFA anywhere it wasn't already on

 Where This Breaks